How Carnival Air Lines Once Dominated the Sky with Over 30 Planes

 A sketch of a Carnival Air Lines aircraft.
 (Photo courtesy of Flickr/Sentinel28a1)

 Observers at the time credited good timing as a factor in Carnival Air Lines’ success.
-It entered the scheduled service market in Florida at the same time as the largest competitors — Pan Am, Braniff, and Eastern — were dealing with financial struggles.
+It entered the scheduled service market in Florida just as the largest competitors—Pan Am, Braniff, and Eastern—faced financial struggles.

 carnival airline

 A Carnival Air Line Boeing 737.
-(Photo courtesy of Flickr/Lewis Grant)
+(Courtesy of Flickr Creative Commons/Lewis Grant)

-Things can change very quickly in the aviation industry, a reality captured well in the old saying that the best way to become a millionaire in the airline business is to start off as a billionaire.
+However, the aviation industry is notoriously volatile.
+As the saying goes, “The best way to become a millionaire in the airline business is to start as a billionaire.”

-Propitiously, a potential buyer emerged.
-A Miami-based businessman had purchased the defunct Pan American World Airways brand, and began using Airbus A300s to fly out of Miami.
-He saw the acquisition of Carnival Air as an efficient way to expand and eventually a $100 million deal was worked out in 1997.
+A potential buyer soon emerged.
+A Miami-based businessman who had purchased the defunct Pan American World Airways brand saw the acquisition of Carnival Air Lines as an efficient way to expand.
+Eventually, a $100 million deal was worked out in 1997.

 MIAMI AIRPORT AERIAL